Istanbul explosions: 38 killed, 155 wounded

 A violent year

-Turkey has weathered a string of terrorist attacks over the past year and is still reeling from a bloody and failed attempt at a military coup in July.
+Both ISIS and the Kurdistan Workers Party (PKK) both have staged attacks in Turkey over the past year.
+Turkey is still reeling from a bloody and failed attempt at a military coup in July.

 Erdogan declared a state of emergency following the coup attempt and authorities carried out a large number of arrests.